White Oak Road • Tour the Battlefield • The Armies • Battle Maps

 Breaking the Line

-From the marker at the parking area:
+Text from the former marker at the parking area:

 Welcome to the Civil War Preservation Trust’s White Oak Road Battlefield!
 The battlefield walking trail is a two-thirds-of-a-mile path that takes you past six wayside signs interpreting the 1865 battle, the remains of the Confederate earthworks, and two well preserved gun emplacements.
 Allow one hour to walk this trail.